sssgordon/chungking-express/README.md

    1. Create an contentmodel called Home
    2. Add an image in the media libary(otherwise an error will occur).
 3. Setup a new gatsby project `gatsby new PROJECT_NAME https://github.com/askphill/phill-simple`
-4. Create new github & do initial commit
+4. Create new github & do initial commit.
-5. Add env variables to project
+5. Add env variables to project.
-6. Setup netlify site with all `.env` variables
+6. Setup netlify site with all `.env` variables.
+7. On the shopify site upload `theme.liquid` from the `/shopify` folder.
-7. Test your setup by adding a storefront id of the product in the `storefrontID` on the homepage and add to cart!😃
+8. Test your setup by adding a storefront id of the product in the `storefrontID` on the homepage and add to cart!😃

 > ⚠️ If you dont want to use the acount pages and functionalty remove:
 > `src/hooks/user`, `src/pages/account.tsx`, `src/components/account`, `src/components/account`, `src/netlify-functions` & `netlify.toml`,